Cinnamon Streusel Coffee Cake

-Meaning "something strewn" in Old German, streusel is easy to throw together -- and then to throw on top of this sour cream cake.
+Everyone needs a delicious coffee cake recipe in their repertoire, and this cinnamon streusel coffee cake recipe is the perfect option.
+Meaning "something strewn" in Old German, streusel is easy to throw together -- and then to throw on top of this sour-cream coffee cake.
+The sweet glaze in the recipe is the perfect coffee cake topping.

 FOR THE STREUSEL TOPPING AND CENTER